 Veterans in service during the Vietnam War who suffered health conditions due to exposure to Agent Orange are eligible for VA disability benefits.
 It’s prevalent for VA to deny claims unfairly for disability due to Agent Orange exposure.
 The decision review process can be complicated and take many years to finalize.

 After a claim denial, many veterans and their loved ones have no one to turn to for help.
-However, an Agent Orange exposure lawyer here in Tennessee can help.
+However, an Agent Orange exposure advocate here in Tennessee can help.
 Veterans can enlist their services to ensure they get the VA disability benefits they deserve.
 Call us to learn more.